Yorker

-In cricket, a yorker is a ball bowled (a delivery) which hits the cricket pitch around the batsman's feet.
-When a batsman assumes a normal stance, this generally means that the cricket ball bounces on the cricket pitch on or near the batsman's popping crease.
-A batsman who advances down the pitch to strike the ball (typically to slower or spin bowlers) may by so advancing cause the ball to pitch (or land) at or around his feet and may thus cause himself to be "yorked".
-Yorkers are considered to be one of the most difficult deliveries to bowl for the bowlers.
+In cricket, a yorker is a ball bowled (a delivery) which bounces by the batsman's feet.
+This makes it very challenging for a batter to play.

+When a batsman assumes a normal stance, a yorker generally bounces on the cricket pitch on or near the batsman's popping crease.
+A batsman who advances down the pitch to strike the ball (typically to spin bowlers) may by so advancing cause the ball to pitch (or land) at or around their feet and may thus cause themself to be "yorked".
+Yorkers are considered to be one of the most difficult deliveries to bowl.

 Etymology

 The Oxford English Dictionary gives the derivation of the term as originating in Yorkshire, a notable English cricketing county.

 According to Oxford dictionaries, the term was coined because players from York bowled these deliveries.
 Another theory attributes the name to the other meaning of yorker which is a cheater.
 However, other derivations have been suggested.
 The term may derive from the 18th and 19th century slang term "to pull Yorkshire" on a person meaning to trick or deceive them, although there is evidence to suggest that the Middle English word yuerke (meaning to trick or deceive) may have been the source.